crycode-de/node-ina226/README.md

 | MANUFACTOR_ID_REGISTER | 0xFE |
 | DIE_ID_REGISTER | 0xFF |

+Also the enums `CONFIG_AVERAGING`, `CONFIG_CONVERSION_TIME` and  `CONFIG_MODE` are exported to allow easier calculations of the configuration register value.
+See the examples for details on how to use them.

 ## License

 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)